19 Daily Habits That Make You Less Productive (And What to Do)

 2. No Call to Action in Subject Lines

+Take it a step further if you want that email to be opened first.

+And if you want your email to stick out among others, begin each subject with brackets of the action needed.
+An example is “[Edits Needed] November SEJ Article Due by 11/15/2021.”

 Also, at the end of the email add a “p.s.” that asks them to change the subject line when replying.
-Following the example above, ask them to reply: “RE: Edits Completed on November SEJ Article”.
+Following the example above, ask them to reply: “RE: Edits Completed on November SEJ Article.”

 Make this a habit, and influence others to do the same.
 If you are in a leadership role, make this practice a demand so it becomes a habit across the company.

-Also, demand that those emails only address what the subject line intends; if the email’s content changes, either note it in the rewritten subject line, or start an entirely new thread.
+Also, demand that those emails only address what the subject line intends; if the email’s content changes, either note it in the rewritten subject line or start an entirely new thread.

-This small practice turned habit will save not only time personally and across the company, but much frustration when searching for an subject within emails.
+These small practices turned habits will save not only time personally and across the company, but much frustration when searching for a subject within emails.

 3. Neurotically Checking Social Media

-We’re all victims of this, especially when something newsworthy surfaces.
+We’re all victims of neurotically checking our social media feeds, especially when something newsworthy surfaces about things like the pandemic or troops overseas.

 Soon we’re sucked into reading every response, which naturally leads to the formation of opinions and responses.